I personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

-Delta 8 may be illegal in Washington, although that could change.
+Delta 8 seems to be illegal in Washington, although that could change.
 The state’s Liquor and Cannabis Board prohibits marijuana license holders from making or selling delta-8 THC products.
 But it may become available in the regulated market in 2023 or later.

 Keep reading for a detailed explanation of delta 8 legality in the Evergreen State.